Registration of Cost Rental Tenancies

 Security of Tenure for Cost Rental Tenants

 Since 11 June 2022, for tenancies created on or after that date, the tenant will have the right to remain in occupation for an unlimited duration, after the tenant has been in continuous occupation for 6 months.
 Existing tenancies will transition to tenancies of unlimited duration over time.

 The landlord can only terminate the cost rental tenancy under one or both of the following limited grounds:

-- The dwelling is no longer suitable to the accommodation needs of the tenant and of any persons residing with him or her having regard to the number of bed spaces and the size and composition of the occupying household.
+The dwelling is no longer suitable to the accommodation needs of the tenant and of any persons residing with them having regard to the number of bed spaces and the size and composition of the occupying household.

 This means that most of the usual grounds on which a landlord can terminate a “Part 4 tenancy” do not apply to cost rental dwellings (i.e. the landlord cannot terminate the cost rental tenancy because the landlord wants to sell the property, the landlord or a family member wants to live there, the landlord wants to substantially refurbish/ renovate the property or to change its use).

 An application must be made to the Minister for Housing, Local Government and Heritage (the “Minister”) to designated a dwelling as cost rental.